- Twin-spotted rattlesnakes are named for the double rows of spots on their backs.

 The eastern twin-spotted rattlesnake is endemic to Mexico and lives in Tamaulipas, Nuevo León, and southeastern Coahuila.
 The western twin-spotted rattlesnake, on the other hand, is endemic to Mexico and Arizona.
-In Mexico this snake lives in Durango, Chihuahua, and Sonora.
-It has special protection in Arizona, and it can only be found in four isolated mountains in the south-eastern regions of the state.
+In Mexico, this snake lives in Durango, Chihuahua, and Sonora.
+It has special protection in Arizona, and it can only be found in four isolated mountains in the southeastern regions of the state.

-Twin-spotted rattlesnakes usually live far from any human development, high in the mountains or in high elevations of desert.
+Twin-spotted rattlesnakes usually live far from any human development, high in the mountains or in high elevations of the desert.
 These snakes can be found only in elevated areas between 6,000-10,000 feet.
-They prefer mountainous habitats with rocky slopes, bare rock, scree, and talus, as well as mix woodlands, open coniferous forests, and sometimes brushy or grassy areas.
+They prefer mountainous habitats with rocky slopes, bare rock, scree, and talus, as well as mixed woodlands, open coniferous forests, and sometimes brushy or grassy areas.